-In today’s competitive marketing landscape, marketers need to serve consumers with the right message, at the right time, on the right channel in order to see engagements.
+In today’s competitive and busy marketing landscape, media planning is essential.
+Marketers need to serve consumers with the right message, at the right time, on the right channel in order to see engagements.
 Media planning is where marketers determine what these “rights” are.

 An effective media plan will result in a set of advertising opportunities that target a specific audience and fit in with the organization’s marketing budget.
-When establishing a media plan, marketers will often factor in the following considerations:
+When establishing a media plan, factor in the following considerations:

 - Who does the ad need to reach?